 Everyone was excited to try the wildest of ingredients — savory balsamic vinegar and a pinch of brie cheese baked on top.
 The process in which this delectable treat was served was the real highlight.
 A wall lined up with pink spatulas laid vacant.
 Two knocks on the wall and then “BAM” - two fresh Pink Pancake Ice Cream Sandwiches appeared via a hidden slots in the wall - fun and delicious!

 We also sampled Mochi ice cream balls with a beautifully placed mint leaf in the middle.
 Speaking of mint — how about growing Mint plants in a soil comprised of only Cacao Chocolate Bark?

 Fresh Mint grown in Cacao Chocolate Bark - edible and alive.
 Fresh ice cream with balsamic vinegar and baked brie!
 Yum!

-Trend 4: Hip / Edgy / Food as a product statement
+Hip and Edgy Food as a Product Statement

 As a means of taking a little bit of the experience back home, a series of “ice cream”-related products were for sale at the end of the exhibit.
 Products took forms into visually pleasing and colorful, edgy consumer products - a means to never forget what the Museum of Ice Cream gave its visitors that day!